-A full measure is the distance from the leading edge of one line of text to the leading edge of the next line of text.
-It is also called a leading, or line spacing.
-The term is most often used in reference to typewriters, typesetting, and word processing.
+A full measure, also known as leading or line spacing, refers to the distance between the leading edge of one line of text and the leading edge of the next.
+This term concerns typewriters, typesetting machines, and word processing.

-In word processing, the full measure is the distance from the top of one line of text to the top of the next line of text.
-This is also called the leading.
+In word processing, the full measure is the distance from the top of one line of text to the top of the following line.
+This measure is also called the leading.